[ Content | View menu ]

 Table 2A couple of things to notice in this comparison: The diary (#1) mileage total is the lowest.
 If this was an actual record and Cook was claiming the pole, in inventing a false narrative going all the way to the pole, he naturally would want to adjust his mileages upward for these days with each successive rewrite so he could reach the pole on April 21 with a reasonable daily average mileage.
 Notice that this is the exact pattern of the four successive accounts (if the author’s opinion of the sequence in which they were written is correct), the highest being his eventual published narrative.
 This is the pattern of fudging that is clearly demonstrated in his adjustment of dates in his field diary (#2) kept on the first leg of his trip.
 Also, notice the conflict on March 23 in his narrative account.
 The first five days in his “field notes” add up to 92 miles.
 On March 22 he says he went 22 miles.
 At the end of the sixth day in his narrative he gives no mileage for the day, but he says the first 100 miles have been covered, implying 8 miles for this day, but his statement that he had two marches in a row adding 50 miles to his total gives a figure of 28 miles for that day.
 And later in My Attainment of the Pole he says, “The goal lay 400 miles away,” which rules out the smaller figure.

 All four accounts are consistent in saying that Grant Land (the name then in use for the uppermost portion of Ellesmere Island) was still visible until the end of the fourth day out.
 That would be at 82 miles in the diary (#1) account, or 92 in the other three.
 For the fifth day, #1-3 add a further 22 miles to this.
 But #4 because of the conflict noted above, is ambiguous.
 Only #2 and #3 are in agreement for March 23.
 These are the kinds of inconsistencies that are the mark of invention, not the recording of actual events as they happened.
+And because of the curvature of the Earth only the first and lowest figure of 82 miles would be possible if the observed point on Grant Land was not raised by refraction.
 Therefore, in many respects there is reason to believe that #1 is probably a genuine account of Cook’s first six days on the ice (and even it has insertions and deletions within the original text.
 The reader can find a complete transcription of this diary account on pages 969 to 973 of the author’s book, Cook & Peary, the Polar Controversy, resolved, which shows these changes as well).

-No matter what MacMillan said in his book, MacMillan found his own dead reckoning was always less than his celestial observations indicated.
-And the difference between the two was quite significant in their initial sight and even more so in Green’s later “recomputaion” of it.
-MacMillan and Green possibly had reason to want to inflate the distance they traveled, however.
+No matter what figures MacMillan gave in his various accounts, MacMillan found his own dead reckoning was always less than his celestial observations indicated.
+And the difference between the two was quite significant in their final sight whee they turned back and even more so in Green’s later “recomputaion” of it.
+MacMillan and Green probably didn’t travel much farther than what their DR indicated, and possibly even not that far.
+And they possibly had reason to want to inflate the distance they traveled.
 They wanted to make sure they traveled beyond the assumed location of Peary’s Crocker Land, but reading their diaries, one feels that they were very eager, because of the failing condition of their dogs, to turn back as soon as soon as possible.
-Not only were their dogs were dying in the traces, the season was advancing and the Inuit were urging them to “turn back as Dr. Cook had.”
+Not only were their dogs dying in the traces, the season was advancing and the Inuit were urging them to “turn back as Dr. Cook had.”
 In this there is the suspicion that MacMillan and Green, like Cook, were adjusting their mileages upward as well, perhaps to assure others that their trip undoubtedly covered the distance necessary to assure that Peary’s Crocker Land had no existence at its estimated position.
 In his published narrative, MacMillan leaves open the possibility, for instance, that it might lie farther off shore than they expected.
-But, intentions aside, we have, like Cook’s various accounts, only their positional data to guide us.
+But, intentions aside, we have, like Cook’s various accounts, only their positional data to guide us, and like Cook’s, that varies considerably from account to account.

-If we just accept the difference between their first celestial observation and their DR figure of 106 miles, their DR was out by -12%.
+If we just accept the difference between their first estimate of their final celestial observation and their DR figure of 106 miles, their DR was out by -12%.
 So if MacMillan said that they were still able to see Grant Land at a distance of 75-78 miles DR, adding 12% to that means it was visible at 84-86 miles.
 This matches up quite well with Cook’s statements of the distance he lost sight of it in #1’s diary entries, that seem to be an actual record written in the field.
 If you take Green’s recomputation to be valid, their DR was off by -30%.
 That means they would have to add 22 ½ miles, making the distance at which Grant Land was visible 97-99 miles.
-This raises the possibility that Cook could have been that far from shore without being inconsistent with the Inuit statement that they were never out of sight of land.
+However it is doubtful, even with extreme refraction, that Grant Land could possibly be seen at that distance.
+However, Cook was traveling significantly farther to the east, along the 97th Meridian, than MacMillan, at the 108th at his last observation.
+So Cook would have been much closer to Grant Land than MacMillan, and therefore would have a much better chance of keeping it in sight longer.
+This raises the possibility that Cook could have been at least as far from shore than #1 claims without being inconsistent with the Inuit statement that they were never out of sight of land.

 The various estimates of Cook’s distance from shore when he turned back given by MacMillan (see Part 6 of this series) range from 12-15 miles, and Henson estimated 20-25.
 The Inuit gave no estimate in Peary’s statement.
 However, in Borup’s notes, Etukishuk gave his own estimate that the distance he traveled with Cook was not as far as he had gone with Matt Ryan in 1906 (see Part 5).
 On Peary’s failed attempt to reach the North Pole that year, Ryan had headed one of Peary’s support divisions that he sent back in stages as the expedition drew away from land.
 Ryan stopped at the so-called “Big Lead,” where Peary was delayed by open water for one week.
 This was by observation located at 84° 38’, 115 miles north of Point Moss.
 This suggests Etukishuk thought that the distance he traveled with Cook and with Ryan were similar, but that he felt Cook’s was the lesser of the two, or he would not have made such a comparison, because even though Inuit had trouble gauging distances, 12-15 miles is hardly comparable to 115.
 Of the totals of the three accounts in the table, only the #1 diary account is less than Ryan went—one mile less, but none of the others are hugely incomparable.